HelpGiveThanks/Drafts/BugGenie changes for HelpGiveThanks.md

   $strings['Of the people who experience the bug, how badly does it affect their experience?'] = 'Of the people who experience the problem, how painful is this experience?';
 ```

-Spacing of Triage Questions for Priortizing Problem Issues
 **public_html/YOURSITE.COM/YOURBugGenieFolder/modules/main/templates/_reportissue.inc.php**
 Change label spacing for a better fit, look, etc. from 180px to 160px for first label, 320px for second, and 260px for third label.
 You'll see change after update label text in the $string file below.
 ```